antsaa/GAB2019ScienceLab/README.md

 ## Deploying the lab using Azure Kubernetes Service (AKS)
 Deploy the lab using Azure Kubernetes Service.
+If you're working through Azure CLI first login by running `az login` if you have multiple subscriptions, select the correct one using `az account set --subscription "Your cool sub"` (you can list your subs with `az account list --output table`)

 1. Create a Service Principal
     * `az ad sp create-for-rbac --skip-assignment`